 But not every case is this simple.
 Sometimes, there is limited evidence and two parties with wildly conflicting stories.
 It’s also possible the injured person was partly at fault, and the insurance company might have overestimated their share of responsibility.

 When the evidence is sparse, the insurance adjuster may be more confident in their case and less agreeable in negotiations.
-We might spend more time searching for additional evidence, and if we can’t find any, more time negotiating for the best deal possible.
+We might spend more time searching for additional evidence, and if we can’t find any, more time negotiating for a favorable deal.

 One thing you can do to help the process go more smoothly is to contact a lawyer as soon as possible after your accident or injury.
 Sometimes, evidence is lost or damaged over time, and it’s often easier to build a strong case shortly after the event.